johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-02-11-in-defence-of-pull-requests/index.md

 hide_table_of_contents: false
 ---

 Not everyone values pull requests.
-I really do, and this post is in defence of them.
+I really do, and this post explains why.

 ![title image reading "In defence of pull requests"](title-image.png)